 Don’t believe me?
 When was the last time you paid someone to pump your fuel?

-We live in a time period where consumers crowd-source their evenings and weekends using Facebook, Yelp, and other social platforms to see where others are going to be and compare reviews.
+We live in a time period where consumers crowd-source their evenings and weekends.
+They use Facebook, Yelp, and other social platforms to see where others are going to be and compare reviews.
 And the mobile phone has become a constant companion.

 Avoid lines by ordering movie tickets online?
 Make an online reservation?
 Have my food for pickup at a specific time?
 Yes, please!

 Did you know Taco Bell has an ordering app?
-The Harvard Business Review reported digital app orders make an average 20% in revenue than orders made at the store – because people can take their time to compare menu items and select additional ingredients (SalesForce).
+Digital app orders make an average 20% in revenue more than orders made at the store, according to The Harvard Business Review.
+Because people can take their time to compare menu items and select additional ingredients (SalesForce).

 It’s not just stores and restaurants, though.
 Most consumers prefer to take care of their own issues whenever possible.
-According to a survey commissioned by Nuance Enterprise, 67% of customers said they preferred self-service over speaking with a company representative (Zendesk).
+Well over half of customers (67%) said they preferred self-service over speaking with a company representative.
+(Zendesk).
 And some 68% of consumers would prefer watching an explainer video to solve product related problems (Wyzawl).

-Self-service in the financial industry is hardly different.
-In fact, you may even say banking led the charge – introducing the automated teller machine (ATM) in the UK in 1967.
-Introduced in New York in 1969, technological innovation and deregulation saw the ATM rocket to a standard financial self-service channel in the 1970s and 80s.
-Now, with the introduction of online and mobile banking, many account holders are saving the branch for more personalized financial questions and services.
+Self-service in the financial industry is no different.
+In fact, you may even say banking led the charge – launching the automated teller machine (ATM) in the UK in 1967.
+Imported to New York in 1969, technological innovation and deregulation saw the ATM rocket to a standard financial self-service channel in the 1970s and 80s.
+Now, with the growth of online and mobile banking, many account holders are saving the branch for more personalized financial questions and services.

-A study of Millennials from Facebook reported a 49% preference for mobile banking over other channels while 61% stated mobile has made banking better due to the ability to quickly track their money.
-Mobile is also the fastest-growing check deposit method across age groups – preferred by 21% of respondents for deposits $50 and under (Mercator).
+A study of Millennials from Facebook reported a 49% preference for mobile banking over other channels.
+Some 61% stated mobile has made banking better due to the ability to track their money.
+Mobile is also the fastest-growing check deposit method across age groups.
+It is preferred by 21% of respondents for deposits $50 and under (Mercator).
 For higher-value deposits, however, older generations still visit the teller while young adults prefer the ATM.

 - Rethink personal interactions – With the prominence of self-service slowing taking over standard account processes, financial institutions can take the time to focus more on how to meet account holder needs.
 Reach out with financial advice.
 Generate new products and services.
 Provide financial education to the community.
 Nurture relationships and encourage financial questions.